 Why a Consortium?

 Founded in 2016 by Amanda Lotz and Ramon Lobato, the Consortium initially developed to bring grounded and specific knowledge to the complicated growth of Netflix and other national and regional services that span national boundaries.
 Such internet-distributed television services often differ markedly based on the particular regulatory, technological, economic, and cultural practices of specific countries, while simultaneously seeming like a consistent global entity.
-The Consortium seeks to establish and maintain conversation and research among scholars expert in the particularities of various national contexts to better understand the implications of multinational, internet-distributed television services.
+The Consortium sought to establish conversation and research among scholars expert in the particularities of various national contexts to better understand the implications of multinational, internet-distributed television services.

 Objects of study